matthias-reis/carda-gatsby/content/articles/2025/02/last-hyena-make-it-sound-french-en.md

 focusKeyword: 'Review – "Make It Sound French" – Last Hyena'
 ---

 **I think I fell in love with Last Hyena's music at ArcTanGent—no turning back after that.
 Now, the Bristol trio is back with a fresh single.
-With Make It Sound French, the band dives into those unexpected, overwhelming moments life throws at you.**
+With "Make It Sound French", the band dives into those unexpected, overwhelming moments life throws at you.**

 They recorded, mixed, and mastered Make It Sound French with Mark Roberts (Delta Sleep, Black Peaks, Poly-Math, Jamie Lenman) at Middle Farm Studios in Devon.
 The track weaves elements of math-rock, post-rock, and ambient noise.